-The Participant warrants and agrees that their eligibility and involvement in the Programme is contingent on the Participant abiding by the following:
+The Participant warrants and agrees that their eligibility and involvement in the Program is contingent on the Participant abiding by the following:

-(a) A person will be deemed to be eligible for the Programme should they meet the requirements set out in these Terms and Conditions and meet the description of a Participant;
+(a) A person will be deemed to be eligible for the Program should they meet the requirements set out in these Terms and Conditions and meet the description of a Participant;

 (b) A person can only be deemed to be a Participant and use a J-1 Visa three times;

-(c) A Participant is not eligible to apply for another J-1 Visa if previously the Participant has been terminated from this Programme or any other programme the purpose of which is connected to the J-1 Visa.
+(c) A Participant is not eligible to apply for another J-1 Visa if previously the Participant has been terminated from this Program or any other Program the purpose of which is connected to the J-1 Visa.